 Not to confuse the issue (which I am going to do anyway), but there were actually thirteen tribes, not twelve.
 Levi

 was given responsibility for the tabernacle of the testimony.
 They were a special tribe and, as such, they were not

-congregation of the sons of Israel.
-So the Levites shall keep charge of the tabernacle of the testimony."
+wrath on the congregation of the sons of Israel.
+So, the Levites shall keep charge of the tabernacle of the testimony

 Although there were thirteen tribes, in scripture, we never find them listed as such (in about eighteen references);